brycekuzman/Portfolio-Analysis-Streamlit/README.md

 ## Disclaimers

 This tool is for educational and informational purposes only.
 It is not investment advice.
 Past performance does not guarantee future results.
 Consult with a qualified financial advisor before making investment decisions.

-## Optional Features

-### E*TRADE Integration
-The application includes optional E*TRADE API integration for importing portfolio data directly from your brokerage account.
-See `ETRADE_SETUP.md` for configuration instructions.

 ## Privacy & Data